 The Status Quo Of Not Talking About Sex

-It's not our fault we’re not great at talking about sex.
-Our parents weren't the greatest role models when it came to talking about sex.
-With themselves, or with each other.
+It's not your fault you're not great at talking about sex.
+Your parents weren't the most excellent role models when it came to talking about sex.

-And we never got any training in school.
-Sex ed is all but non existent and severely broken, at least in the United States.
+And you never got any training in school.
+Sex ed is all but nonexistent and severely broken, at least in the United States.

-I’m desperately hoping that open and honest communication, especially around sex and love, becomes the new status quo.
+There's a better way.
+Open and honest communication, especially around sex and love, can become the new status quo.

 We're Not Mind Readers

 That's right.
 No one is a mind reader.

 People in your life don't know your sexual preferences, just like you don't know theirs.

 Everyone is different, and you'll never get to know your partners if you don't get curious about what they love in bed.

 Finding out their desires, needs, boundaries, fantasies, and sexual health practices are all part of getting to know your partners.